Louisiana Tech vs. Rice NCAA Football Odds, Plays and Insights | November 27, 2021

 Over/Under Insights

-- Louisiana Tech and its opponents have combined to score more than 52.5 points in eight of 11 games this season.
+- Louisiana Tech and its opponents have gone over the current 52.5-point total in eight of 11 games this season.

+- The 70.5 points per game these two squads have allowed to opponents this season are 18.0 more than the 52.5 total in this contest.

 Louisiana Tech Stats and Trends